Why is Cervical Artificial Disk Replacement Better Than Cervical Fusion?

 The advantages of cervical artificial disc replacements are best understood when the negative impacts of fusions are laid out, as well as what happens inside your body when a fusion is performed.

-As previously mentioned, a cervical fusion limits the motion of the affected vertebrae which have been fused together.
+As previously mentioned, a cervical fusion limits the motion of the affected vertebrae that have been fused together.
 Immobility is not a natural state for the neck, so naturally, over time the vertebrae and discs surrounding the fused area begin to overwork and overcompensate for the lack of motion.
-Initially after surgery, this overcompensation can be a good thing, but in most cases this motion ends up causing excessive wear and tear on those adjacent, moving segments and a new condition, called adjacent segment disease, develops.
+Initially after surgery, this overcompensation can be a good thing, but in most cases, this motion ends up causing excessive wear and tear on those adjacent, moving segments, and a new condition, called adjacent segment disease, develops.

 The process of going through a surgical procedure once is bad enough, but who wants to undergo a second neck surgery?
 This is what ends up happening when fusion complications – like adjacent segment disease – cause enough painful problems for the body to be unable to heal properly.
 Some patients may even develop a more serious surgery complication due to the body not accepting the fusion, which is called a cervical nonunion.